 College personnel (regular full-time and regular part-time) shall receive court-related leave with pay when on jury duty or when subpoenaed as a witness when not a principal in personal litigation.
 Employees shall receive court-related leave with pay for the hours he/she would normally have been scheduled to work on that (those) day(s) and retain any fees earned, but shall not be paid by the College for meals, lodging, or travel.
 In order to claim the leave, the employee must complete a leave form and attach the jury summons or subpoena.

-When a principal in personal litigation, an employee shall not receive court-related leave.
+When a principal in personal litigation, an employee shall not receive court-related leave, however, an employee may use their own accrued leave If an employee does not have enough accrued leave available, the employee will utilize leave without pay.

 When involved in litigation on behalf of the College or due to action in the line of duty as an employee, College personnel shall be considered on duty and fees received from the court must be turned over to the College.